ntwigs/El-Dash/README.md

 You!
 Yes you!
 You can read about that in the [wiki](https://github.com/NorthernTwig/El-Dash/wiki)!
 Where every available component is properly explained, and also the setup process!

 ## Why don't you just write the instructions here?
-This readme would be too long for you to handle which that amount of information!
+This readme would be too long for you to handle with that amount of information!